jeremytammik/tbc/a/1874_doc_session_id.md

 -->

-### Document Session Id, API Context and External Events
+### Doc Session Id, API Context and External Events

 Some new topics, and, as always, some recurring: